JamesRobertSutcliffe/fc-game/notes.md

 ## To Do

-- Add timer
+- Add timer - add CSS to this
-- create logic for loss on timer hitting 0
+- create logic for loss on timer hitting 0 (!)
-- Create win / lose modals
+- Create win / lose modals (display levels somewhere)
 - Add scores to local storage via modals
 - create scores pages that renders from local storage
 - Add landing page - select game mode